getgauge/docs.gauge.org/partials/linux_installation.rst

     npm install -g @getgauge/cli

-:installer-icon:`Install using DNF Package Manager`
+:installer-icon:`Install Using DNF Package Manager`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Install Gauge using dnf by running this command